fearlessgeekmedia/Friendly.Bash/ui.md

 The progressBar function displays a progress bar.

 ** Note ** There are some issues with progressBar at this time and it may not work as expected.
+We currently treat this feature as experimental and it's possible it may be taken out of Friendy.Bash alltogether.

 ## Usage
 `progressBar <progress>`